ScholarPeer: A Context-Aware Multi-Agent Framework for Automated Peer Review: Conclusion

 \section{Conclusion}

+In this paper, we introduced \ours, a multi-agent framework that structurally decouples intrinsic paper comprehension from external contextualization, and operationalizes the rigorous workflow of a senior researcher.
+Our specialized agents dynamically synthesize domain trajectories, proactively hunt for omitted baselines, and deeply interrogate technical soundness.
+Crucially, \ours~ is designed not to replace human judgment, but to serve as a ``co-scientist'' that accelerates author iteration and augments human reviewers with highly actionable, verifiable evidence.

-In this paper, we introduced the \ours, a multi-agent framework that shifts automated reviewing from static text generation to dynamic research analysis.
-By explicitly modeling the cognitive workflow of a senior researcher, ScholarPeer verifies claims against a live domain narrative, effectively addressing the ``vacuum evaluation'' problem.
-Our extensive evaluation on ICLR submissions demonstrates that ScholarPeer sets a new state-of-the-art, achieving an \hmaxmetric~score of 6.14 and significantly outperforming strong fine-tuned baselines.
-Future work will explore collaborative multi-agent debate mechanisms to further bridge the gap between artificial and human scientific critique.
+Our extensive evaluation on $\sim$1,800 ICLR submissions spanning 2020 through 2025 demonstrates that \ours~ sets a new standard for automated critique.
+By achieving an \hmaxmetric~score of 6.12 and decisively outperforming both state-of-the-art fine-tuned models and search-augmented agentic baselines, we empirically prove that structured adversarial reasoning—rather than mere internet access—is the essential catalyst for expert-level review.
+Future work will explore collaborative multi-agent debate mechanisms to further deepen the rigor, diversity, and actionability of artificial scientific critique.